karineek/SearchGEM5/Experiments-ARM/README.md

 Initial Corpus Size: 634 (Directory: TinyLlama-cmin/output-r_5/default/queue)
 ---------------------------------
 ```
+Note that in this specific dataset, some of the fuzzing ran over 24 hours, hence only the files within the time frame of 24 hours were added to the final calculation in Table III.
+Hence, there are some discrepancies, e.g. between TinyLlama reported in the paper, queue size, which is 737, vs the result from the script, which is 747.
+Those sets that ran over 24-hour fuzzing were manually re-calculated, which you can see in the file: ICSE-SEIP-Bugs-READY.xlsx.
 ==

 ###3.3.1 Troubleshooting: Error in 3-run-stat-table-3.sh:

 Sometimes script 3 may not work due to the specific structure of the folder it requires.